 Regarding the mobile phone business, we are the authorised distributors of both Nokia and vivo brands.
-The uncertainty brought by the outbreak of the novel coronavirus may adversely affect the willingness of spending of the consumers and may thus have impact on our sales.
+The sales for the coming year will largely depend upon the recovery progress of retail environment.

-In IOT solutions segment, we will develop new and innovative products to meet market demand.
+For IOT solutions segment, we will develop new and innovative products to meet market demand.
 In addition, we will continue to implement cost control measures.